wadetregaskis/FoundationExtensions/README.md

 A miscellaneous collection of extensions to Apple's Foundation framework.

+### BidirectionalCollection

+* `longestPrefix(where:)` determines the longest prefix that matches a given condition (optionally performing a transformation on that prefix, as well), using a binary search.

 ### BinaryInteger

 * `bits` returns the individual bits of an integer, in an array.  e.g. `19.bits` -> `[1, 2, 16]`.